moneycoin-dev/decred-wallet-gui/README.md

 * Render control
   * When the window is out of focus it will reduce the update rate
   * This means the process will use at little resources as possible
+* RPC
+  * All calls are now made using RPC with SSL
+  * Connect to DCRD and DCRWALLET outside of local network
+* Connect to specified address
+  * Imports local certificates automatically
+  * Import custom certificates manually
 * Cached results
   * Realtime updates on actions
 * Accounts